- A course team

 On boarding day (New courses)

 To get new projects within the Extension School started we organize an Onboarding Day that you should attend.
-During this day you will get valuable information and start to develop your rough course outline for a pilot week of content and project planning, which are the first key deliverables.
+During this day you will:

 Course team creation

 Developing an online course requires team work.
 We suggest you create a course development team to suit your project requirement.
-An effective course team consists of a course coordinator, content expert(s), e-learning developer and teaching assistant(s) (example vacancy document for hiring a teaching assistant).
+An effective course team consists of a course coordinator, content expert(s), learning developer and teaching assistant(s).
+To get up to speed quickly; see resource Where to start as a new Teaching Assistant).

-Each course team will be assigned an e-learning developer from the Extension school who will support you at all phases of the development process.
-You will meet at the kick off meeting with your e-learning developer and account manager.
-In this kick off meeting, we will discuss the course team and capacity, set the start date, discuss the initial course development process, plan the first follow up meeting, discuss the platform and marketing strategy (including the ‘About Page’), and set milestone deadlines for the months ahead.
+Each course team will be assigned a learning developer from the Extension school who will support you at all phases of the development process.
+You will meet at the kick-off meeting with your learning developer, Extension School product manager and marketing.
+In this kick-off meeting, we will discuss the course team and capacity, set the start date, discuss the initial course development process, plan the first follow up meeting, discuss the platform and marketing strategy (including the ‘About Page’), and set milestone deadlines for the months ahead.

 Enrolments should start as soon as possible, at least 100 days before the start date of the course.
 To encourage many participants to enroll, it’s important to create an About page to promote your course.
-Fill out the template for edX MOOCs and profEds; template for BSc, MSc and other profEds.
-Your e-learning developer and/or the business team of the Extension School will support you with this.
+Fill out the About page template – COURSE for individual courses or About page template – PROGRAM for programs.
+The business team of the Extension School will support you with this.
 For more details click on the About Page roadmap.

-Plan to promote your new course using the marketing “menu” and contacting your faculty communication office.
-[Communication Kit (website)]
+Plan to promote your new online course yourself using the Promotion ideas (website) and by involving your faculty communication office.

 Workshop course design

 One of the first steps in designing your online course is a workshop.
-With the whole course team (and preferably some extra people), you create a draft course design with learning objectives, learning activities, resources and assessment tasks per week/unit.
+The Blueprint is the starting point.
+The workshop is guided by the learning developer.
+The whole course team, including all lecturers and teaching assistants (and preferably some extra people) collaboratively creates a draft course design.

 Plan additional training

 Before going into production, it’s important to think about what knowledge and skills you and your course team members will need.
-The extension school offers several training courses and workshops on topics related to online education e.g. writing scripts, recording video’s, working in the edX platform and moderating an online course.
+Teaching and Learning Services (TLS) offers several training courses and workshops on topics related to online education e.g. writing scripts, recording video’s, working in the edX platform and moderating an online course.
 Please have a look at our training overview and sign up for those relevant to you and your course team members.

-We suggest that at least one member of your course team attends the online training ‘Teaching an online course’ or the ‘Community management workshop’ (MOOCs only) .
+We suggest that at least one member of your course team attends the online training ‘Teaching an online course‘ or the ‘Community management workshop‘ (MOOCs only).
+And of course; join several MOOCs yourself to get familiar with online courses from a students point of view!

 Tour at the New Media Center (NMC)